A simple power supply that converts AC current to 5V at 1 amp is the project I wanted to build.

 where:

-- Vout is the desired output voltage (in volts).
+- Vout is the desired output voltage in volts.

-Formula 3: Calculate the output voltage Vout using the selected Zener diode ZD and optocoupler voltage drop VLED:
+Third calculate the output voltage Vout using the selected Zener diode ZD and optocoupler voltage drop VLED:

 Vout = VZD + VLED